Supporting your Creative Project

 For the first time, Redditch hosted two performances as part of the Birmingham Jazz Festival.
 Both were promoted by the Palace Drum Clinic, who are now based in the Kingfisher Centre.
 The second of these performances featured the Bruce Adams Quartet, an internationally renowned jazz combo which has regularly appeared as part of the Birmingham Jazz Festival.
 The event took place in an empty retail shop in the Kingfisher Centre - the music equivalent of our Pop-Up Galleries!
 Using its own funds, Arts in Redditch provided a financial guarantee for the event, to reflect the risks of this new venture, coming shortly after the relaxation of Covid restrictions.
 Let's hope PDC are willing to promote more live jazz in Redditch!

-Redditch Folk Choir 2019 – another new initiative by our past Chairman, Malcolm Hall, underwritten by Arts in Redditch, is now established as the Redditch Folk Club, and hopes to resume face to face sessions in September.
+Redditch Folk Choir 2019 – another new initiative by our past Chairman, Malcolm Hall, underwritten by Arts in Redditch, is now established as the Redditch Folk Club, and hopes to resume face to face sessions shortly:

 Redditch Life Drawing – 2019 – a good example of an entirely new initiative, started up by an enthusiastic individual who need to some support to expand and establish her monthly Life Drawing Classes.
 AIR awarded a grant of £700 from the Redditch School of Art Trust, which has helped to secure the expansion and long-term future of these classes.
 Part of the funding was used to purchase a 'Zoom' licence, to allow classes to continue during lockdown.